 The AED – Your AED is a tremendously useful tool, but it requires regular training and inspection.
 For skill review, we recommend using a mock-AED that performs with the exact prompts as your actual AED.
 Train for AED usage cyclically.
 Every 6 months for all rescue personnel is a great goal.

 Kit Multipliers – If you have multiple pools, an expansive facility or lots of personnel you may consider mini-kits, waist packs or auxiliary medical supplies storage areas featuring only the essentials.
 Audit and inspect these in the same way you would your main FA kit, and make sure your team knows what to expect out of the smaller units.

 One Size Doesn’t Fit All – Your risk management or insurance company may have a specific opinion about the items you do or don’t stock.
 Make sure you check with them prior to implementing any plan.

 The Best of the Rest – No risk reduction audit discussion would be complete without a quick mention of…

-Carbon Monoxide Alarms – An incident in Niles, Michigan this year reminded us of the danger associated with CO3, and the lack of regulations around carbon monoxide alarms.
+Carbon Monoxide Alarms – An incident in Niles, Michigan reminded us of the danger associated with carbon monoxide, and the lack of regulations around carbon monoxide alarms.
 Let this be a reminder that you need one in your pump room.
 Now.

 Flashlights – We assume the emergency lighting in our facilities will work in a power outage, but that’s not always the case.
 Now assume you’re a 3-year-old waiting for your swim lesson instructor in the locker room when the lights go out.
 Add a couple flashlights to your emergency response kit.